isaacjstriker/notris-online/README.md

 ---

-## Future improvements (ideas)

-- Add **matchmaking** and proper rooms/lobbies
-- Implement score tracking and a **high score leaderboard**
-- Add more polished visuals and animations
-- Improve server‑side validation and reconnection logic
-- Add bots or AI opponents for single‑player practice

----

 ## License

 This project is currently for educational and portfolio use.
 If you’re interested in using or extending it, feel free to reach out or open an issue.